UMass-Foundation-Model/3D-VLA/README.md

 We will update the file structure and the installation process in the future.

+We provide a [model card](docs/model_card.md) for the 3D-VLA model.
+The model card includes the task description, model description, and training datasets.

 ## Embodied Diffusion Models

 ### Goal Image Generation